twin-science-robotics/blockly-ios/README.md

 - All major features available in Blockly for [Web][2] and [Android][3]
 - Multi-touch support (currently only on iOS)
 - Block animations (currently only on iOS)

+The Blockly team is actively working on achieving feature parity across all three platforms to support cross-platform development.

 # Requirements